BrianDennis/LearnYouNodeWorkshopper/README.md

-# LearnYouNodeWorkshopper
+# Node School Workshoppers

 <img src="nodeSchoolMadison.png" height="250px"/>

-My solution files from the LearnYouNode Workshopper from the Nodeschool Madison Meetup
+This is a collection of my code files from the Node School Madison meetups.

+##LearnYouNode

-The workshopper itself can be found [here](https://github.com/workshopper/learnyounode)
+This workshopper can be found [here](https://github.com/workshopper/learnyounode)

 Some files will not be present since I reused them for multiple lessons because I am lazy.